Nitish145/Patatap_Clone/README.md

 # Patatap_Clone
-This Web App uses canvas (HTML5 element) to give some cool animations and sounds.
+This Web App uses canvas (HTML5 element) to give some cool animations and sounds using paper.js and howler.js libraries...